|

 introduced a little too late (and so does the fantasy element), but those are small things to

 worry over later.
 What matters at this point is producing a workable first draft.
-And I think
+And I think that's in sight now.
+Still no clear title yet.

 Too tired to write last night.
 Watched a movie instead.
 An odd turn in my latest story